 Asbestos is a naturally occurring mineral that was valued for its fire-resistant properties.
-But not long after its discovery is that asbestos can cause mesothelioma, a rare and deadly form of cancer.
+But not long after its discovery it was found exposure to the mineral can cause mesothelioma, a rare and deadly form of cancer.
 When asbestos is crushed or broken, microscopic fibers can be inhaled.
 For years, these risks were concealed from workers and the public.
-Beasley Allen lawyer Sharon Zinns, who leads the firm’s mesothelioma litigation from our Atlanta office, explains how workers in a variety of professions were exposed to asbestos.
+Sharon Zinns, who lead the firm’s mesothelioma litigation from our Atlanta office, explains how workers in a variety of professions were exposed to this dangerous substance.
 Those at risk included U.S. Navy personnel who worked in certain areas on ships, port workers, auto mechanics, and factory workers.
-There is no safe level of asbestos exposure.
+There is no safe level of exposure.
 As a result, family members of those who worked with asbestos also were at risk of secondary exposure from handling work clothes and shoes laden with asbestos fibers.

 We're here to help!